 I decide to wait a few minutes, to delay things a little before pulling the trigger.
 Some things are best prolonged.

 Life can be painful, even absurd.
 Luckily, especially for people like Jerry, we have the option of fiction.
 It’s why we have writers, after all.

 That’s what Karen thinks.

 She sits up in bed and puts the computer to the side and removes the bag of vanilla wafers she’s been eating – and her other familiar plaything -- from her lap.
-She places the wafers on the nightstand, puts the thing in the drawer under some magazines.
+She places the wafers on the nightstand, puts the plaything in the drawer under some magazines.

-She unloads herself from the bed.
+She hauls herself off the bed.